Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Conclusion and Discussion

 Beyond quantitative performance, PLASMA provides clear, residue-level alignment matrices that support mechanistic insights into protein function, evolutionary relationships, and structure-guided protein engineering.
 Its ability to handle varying substructure sizes and complexities (\eg from short helices to extended multi-element domains) demonstrates versatility and practical relevance.
-Overall, PLASMA establishes a new standard for accurate, efficient, interpretable, and practically applicable protein substructure alignment.
+Overall, PLASMA establishes a new standard for accurate, efficient, interpretable, and practically applicable protein local structural motif alignment.